 The roots of the Nendel family

-A second area where the surname Nendel appears unusually often, is located north of the Ore Mountains in Saxony (9% of the telephone book entries).
-In the church books of this region several hundert entries can be found between the 16th and the 18th century.
+A second area where the surname Nendel appears unusually often is located north of the Ore Mountains in Saxony (9% of the telephone book entries).
+In the church books of this region, several hundred entries can be found between the 16th and the 18th century.
 The oldest families were situated in villages around Leubsdorf (south of Flöha) and around Frankenstein (west of Freiberg).
 The name Frankenstein points to the fact that the village was founded by Franks.
 In the 12th century an increasing number of settler trecks moved from Franconia towards the newly declared settlement areas in the eastern border zones.
 About every tenth Frank tried to change his faith this way.
-In this period it can be assumed that a man called Nendilo (or maybe he already beared the surname Nendel) left the franconian settlement area on the upper Main and joined one of the numerous trecks heading east.
+In this period it can be assumed that a man called Nendilo (or maybe he already bore the surname Nendel) left the Franconian settlement area on the upper Main and joined one of the numerous trecks heading east.
 His treck lead him along the foot of the Ore Mountains into the Flöha valley, where his leader, the locator, gave him a few hectares of recently cleared land.
 This property was the head cell for the further spreading of the surname Nendel in Saxonia.
 (Figure 1).

 Figure 1: Distribution of the Nendel/Nentel families in south-east Germany in the 16th century and the assumed migration path

 along the northern track of the Frankonian settler movement into the eastern marks in the 12th century.